Aliases for COX6A1 Gene

 COX6A1 (Cytochrome C Oxidase Subunit 6A1) is a Protein Coding gene.
 Diseases associated with COX6A1 include Charcot-Marie-Tooth Disease, Recessive Intermediate D and Charcot-Marie-Tooth Disease.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Gene Expression.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Cardiac muscle contraction.
 Gene Ontology (GO) annotations related to this gene include cytochrome-c oxidase activity.
 An important paralog of this gene is COX6A2.

 UniProtKB/Swiss-Prot Summary for COX6A1 Gene